Journaling is one of the best tools for discovering who you are and what you want in life.

 Journal writing helps to clarify your thoughts and feelings.
 When life gets overwhelming or confusing, journal writing can help make sense of things.
 It’s an amazing tool for self-discovery.

 So often, you have the wisdom and answers inside of you.
 But those answers can be hard to recognize.
 They can be hidden.
 In today’s noisy world, it’s easy to become clouded.

 That’s where journal prompts can help you figure out who you are, what you want, and how to live your best life.
-Journaling about yourself, your feelings, wants, and needs help spark your own inner knowing.
+Journaling about yourself, your feelings, wants and needs helps spark your own inner knowing.
 Writing in your journal helps discover your most true, authentic self.

 **This post contains affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**

 Happiness starts with knowing yourself.
 Who are you at your core?
 What do you want the most out of life?

 Answers to these kinds of questions can take some serious thought and introspection.
 But discovering those answers is so empowering.

 Knowing yourself is beneficial in so many ways.
 When you know yourself, you can care for yourself in the best possible way.
 You can make the right choices and do what’s best for you without getting so influenced by others.
 You can make better decisions and ultimately create more joy.

 As you begin your self-discovery journey, remember that you are constantly growing and evolving.
 We all are, as nature intended.
 What you feel to be true today may shift for you six months from now.
 2 Years from now.
 Or even tomorrow.
 That’s perfectly normal.